SciRuby/sciruby.com/source/_posts/2014-01-27-gsoc-alumni.markdown

 respond to questions, so make sure you're doing it quickly and effectively.
 </p>

-our SciRuby GSoC alumni added
+Our SciRuby GSoC alumni added:

 <p class="note"><strong>Monica:</strong>
 If I don't join this year, I wish you good luck with the new students!